ish-app/ish/README.md

 You can replace `ish` with `tools/ptraceomatic` to run the program in a real process and single step and compare the registers at each step.
 I use it for debugging.
 Requires 64-bit Linux 4.11 or later.

+## Logging

+iSH has several logging channels which can be enabled at build time.
+By default, all of them are disabled.
+To enable them:

+- In Xcode: Sett the `ISH_LOG` project setting to a space-separated list of log channels.
+- With Meson (command line tool for testing): Run `meson configure -Dlog="<space-separated list of log channels>`.

+Available channels:

+- `strace`: The most useful channel, logs the parameters and return value of almost every system call.
+- `instr`: Logs every instruction executed by the emulator.
+This slows things down a lot.
+- `verbose`: Debug logs that don't fit into another category.
+- Grep for `DEFAULT_CHANNEL` to see if more log channels have been added since this list was updated.

 # A note on the JIT

 Possibly the most interesting thing I wrote as part of iSH is the JIT.
 It's not actually a JIT since it doesn't target machine code.
 Instead it generates an array of pointers to functions called gadgets, and each gadget ends with a tailcall to the next function; like the threaded code technique used by some Forth interpreters.
 The result is a speedup of roughly 3-5x compared to pure emulation.